 NOTE: If you don't remember your password or it has expired, visit oam.pdx.edu or call the OIT Help Desk, give them your PSU ID number, and ask them to reset the password.
-They can do this over the phone.
-503.725.HELP.
+They can do this over the phone at 503.725.HELP.

 On this site you can indicate the number of transcripts needed.
 You can have them sent directly to Admissions Offices or, if you are taking one with you to a give to an Admissions Officer, keep it sealed or else it will not be valid.
-Transcripts cost \$8.00 each.
+Official transcripts are \$8 per transcript for all transcript types, plus an additional charge for mailing paper copies (\$3 domestic and \$5.50 international USPS).